Rhode Island Domestic Violence Attorney

 Restraining Orders in Rhode Island

 In Rhode Island, a domestic violence restraining order is designed to protect victims of domestic abuse.
-Also known as a protective order, it prohibits the abuser from assaulting or molesting the victim, prohibits the abuse from contacting the victim, orders the abuser to leave or vacate the household, awards the victim custody of the minor children, orders the abuser to pay child support, and ensures the abuser gives up any firearms in their possession and restricts their ability to purchase or receive any firearms.
+Also known as a protective order, it prohibits the abuser from assaulting or molesting the victim, prohibits the abuser from contacting the victim, orders the abuser to leave or vacate the household, awards the victim custody of the minor children, orders the abuser to pay child support, and ensures the abuser gives up any firearms in their possession and restricts their ability to purchase or receive any firearms.

-What are the Different Types of Restraining Orders?
+Different Types of Restraining Orders

-Both family court and district (criminal) court provide domestic violence victims with temporary and final restraining orders.
+Both Family Court and District (criminal) Court provide domestic violence victims with temporary and final restraining orders.

 The following are the four different types of domestic violence restraining orders in Rhode Island: